-A holding mortgage is a type of mortgage that involves seller financing.
-Under a holding mortgage agreement, the homeowner acts as a lender to the home buyer, offering them a loan to supplement their purchase.
+A holding mortgage is a type of non-conforming loan that involves owner financing.
+Under a holding mortgage agreement, the homeowner acts as a lender to the home buyer, offering them a loan to finance their purchase.
 The buyer makes monthly payments to the seller, who retains the property title until the loan has been paid in full.

-Most holding mortgages are short-term, and may be amortized to make sure your principal and interest payments are fully paid off over the life of the loan.
-A holding mortgage agreement will include the terms of the loan, like interest rate and down payment.
-Depending on state laws, holding mortgages may end with a larger, one-time payment called a balloon payment after 5 years.
+Most holding mortgages are short-term and may not be amortized.
+The details of a holding mortgage agreement are typically laid out in a promissory note between the buyer and seller and include the terms of the loan, like the interest rate, repayment period and down payment.
+Depending on state laws, holding mortgages may end with a larger, one-time payment called a balloon payment after a certain amount of time.

-Like most things in life, there are downsides to this type of mortgage as well.
-While lower monthly payments are a possibility, you will most likely be paying a higher interest rate than if you had a traditional mortgage.
-In addition to higher interest, you could end up paying a large balloon payment at the end of the term, meaning you would have to prepare a savings plan in order to make that final payment, which is often several times the amount of a monthly payment.
+Like other mortgage options, a holding mortgage has its own set of downsides.
+While lower monthly payments are a possibility, you’ll most likely be paying a higher interest rate than if you had a traditional mortgage.
+In addition to higher interest, you could end up paying a large balloon payment at the end of the term, meaning you would have to prepare enough savings to make that final payment.
+The balloon payment is often several times the amount of a monthly payment.

-Another drawback of holding mortgages for buyers is the simple fact that the seller of the property they want to buy might not want to enter into a holding mortgage agreement.
-Just like for buyers, there are pros and cons to this type of mortgage for sellers as well, and not every seller will think it’s worth the time, money, and effort that goes along with the additional responsibility of holding a mortgage.
+Another drawback of holding mortgages for buyers is the simple fact that the home seller might not want to enter into a holding mortgage agreement.
+Just like for buyers, this type of mortgage has pros and cons for sellers, and not every seller will think the additional responsibility of holding a mortgage is worth the time, money and effort.

 Benefits Of A Holding Mortgage For Sellers

 For some sellers, holding mortgages are good investment opportunities.
 When a seller is willing to hold a mortgage, they open a new avenue to earn additional passive income.
-Even if the buyer defaults on the mortgage, the seller can retain the title and any principal interest already paid.
-Lenders sometimes sell mortgage notes (think: a real estate IOU) to an investor in exchange for a lump-sum payment — this can be a profitable opportunity for some real estate investors.
+Even if the buyer defaults on the mortgage, the seller can retain the title and any principal and interest already paid.
+Mortgage lenders sometimes sell mortgage notes (think: a real estate IOU) to an investor in exchange for a lump-sum payment, which can be a profitable opportunity for some real estate investors.

-Offering this type of mortgage can also attract more buyers to the home who may be willing to negotiate the terms of a holding mortgage.
-For sellers looking to sell quickly, being flexible with the type of mortgage they are willing to accept could help move the process along.
+Offering this type of mortgage can also attract more buyers who may be willing to negotiate the terms of a holding mortgage.
+For sellers looking to sell quickly, being flexible with the type of mortgage they’re willing to accept could help move the process along.

 Drawbacks Of A Holding Mortgage For Sellers

-A holding mortgage is a type of mortgage loan in which the seller acts as the lender and retains the property title.
+A holding mortgage is a type of mortgage loan where the seller acts as the lender and retains the property title.
 The buyer makes monthly payments directly to the owner.
-This type of mortgage can be a viable option for buyers who don’t qualify for a traditional mortgage, and an opportunity to earn additional income for the seller.
+This type of mortgage can be a viable option for buyers who don’t qualify for a traditional mortgage, and it can be an opportunity for the seller to earn additional income.

 Buyers should know that holding mortgages usually have a higher interest rate, increasing the overall cost to the buyer.
-These mortgages also come with additional liability for the seller, who may go into foreclosure or assume responsibility for the condition of the property if the buyer defaults on their payments.
+These mortgages also come with additional liability for the seller, who may have to initiate foreclosure or assume responsibility for the condition of the property if the buyer defaults on their payments.

 What's The Best Loan For Buying A House?